Level term life insurance. How does it work?

-Many insurance companies offer level term coverage for applicants who are age 65 or younger.
+Many companies offer level term coverage for applicants who are age 65 or younger.
 While many term life policies will require the applicant to go through the underwriting process (which often includes taking a medical exam), there are some carriers that provide no exam term life coverage.

-With these policies, a significant amount of coverage can still be purchased, without the applicant having to provide a blood and urine sample to the insurance company for testing.
+With these policies, a significant amount of coverage can still be purchased, without the applicant having to provide a blood and urine sample to the company for testing.

 What happens at the end of a level term life insurance policy

-What happens at the end of a level term policy can depend on the type of policy purchased, as well as the various options that are available with it.
+What happens at the end of a level term plan can depend on the type of policy purchased, as well as the various options that are available with it.
 For instance, in some cases, the coverage will simply end, and the insured will have to purchase a new policy if he or she still need life insurance protection.
 (The new premium amount will be based on the insured’s then-current age and health condition).

-In other instances, a level term life insurance plan will allow the insured to convert the policy over to a permanent form of protection.
+In other instances, a plan will allow the insured to convert the plan over to a permanent form of protection.
 And in some instances, the insured will not have to prove evidence of insurability.
-A term life insurance conversion can provide the insured with coverage for life, provided that the premium is paid.
+A conversion option can provide the insured with coverage for life, provided that the premium is paid.

-If a level term life insurance policy includes a return of premium option, should the insured outlive the length of the coverage, they can receive back the premiums that were paid into the policy.
-This can essentially allow the insured to have “free” life insurance coverage.
+You can also include a return of premium option, should the insured outlive the length of the coverage, they can receive back the premiums that were paid into the policy.
+This can allow the insured to have “free” life coverage.

 There are several factors to consider when purchasing a level term life insurance policy.
 For instance, how much protection is needed, and for how long?

-Because there are several parameters that come with obtaining the right life insurance policy, it can be easier to narrow down the best options for coverage – and premium cost – by working with an independent life insurance specialist like an Insurance Geek.
+Because there are several parameters that come with obtaining the right policy, it can be easier to narrow down the best options for coverage – and premium cost – by working with an independent life agent like us.
 Doing so can also save a great deal of time.